An A - Z Travel Guide

 Only 90 minutes from Christchurch are two small but popular NZ villages - Hanmer Springs (north of Christchurch) and French flavoured Akaroa (south east of Christchurch).
 Relax in one of the country's best hot pool complexes at Hanmer Springs Thermal Pools & Spa.
 If you're interested in mosaic art I highly recommend a visit to the magical Mosaic Sculpture Garden at Giant's House B&B in Akaroa.

 Orana Wildlife Park is an open range zoo and utilises moats and banks where possible to keep animals enclosed rather than cages and high fences.
 If you'd like to get up close and terrified by lions buy a ticket for the Lion Encounter and get on board a truck with the keepers.
-Lunch for the lions ensures your experience will be remembered - our short video of the encounter.
+Lunch for the lions ensures your experience will be remembered.
 Orana Wildlife Park is open 7 days (except Christmas Day), 10am - 5pm.

-Queens & Kings of the Castles - head to New Brighton Beach for the annual NZ Sand Castle Competition in December 2016 (in previous years the event was held in February).
+Queens & Kings of the Castles - head to New Brighton Beach in February for the annual NZ Sand Castle Competition.
 Kite Day is held on New Brighton Beach in January.

 Riccarton Rotary Sunday Market, Riccarton Park Racecourse, Racecourse Road (10 - 15 minutes drive from the city)